+.Does not require new channel filters for UE to be designed and tested.

 6.4.2 Combined UE CBW (one cell)

-- Generic and future proof solution, the channel bandwidth can be tailored with the resolution of 1PRB
+- Given the availability of a new UE with the required architecture, a future proof solution, the channel bandwidth can be tailored with the resolution of 1PRB.
+Able to support any irregular channel bandwidth even to the band edge.

-- Ensured co-existence with very limited specification impact since both the “main RF carrier” and the “additional RF carrier” would conform to existing 3GPP requirements
+- Ensured co-existence with very limited specification impact since both the “main RF carrier” and the “additional RF carrier” and the separate signal processing paths before the equalization would conform to existing 3GPP requirements

 - Does not require new channel filters for UE and gNB to be designed and tested